 2. Will my H1B visa petition be rejected because my employer/ Sponsor company is Small size ?

 No, it is NOT true.
 The size of the company does not really impact the approval chances of your petition.
 USCIS may pay more attention, if the company is small, because there has been so much fraud in the past with Small IT Body Shop companies.
-But, there are enough checks in place with 2011 H1B Rules of Neufeld Memo .
+But, there are enough checks in place like measures to report H1B Fraud, 2011 H1B Rules of Neufeld Memo , etc .
 On the contrary, with large companies filing too many H1B petitions it is quite possible that they are looked more closely… All in all, the size of the company does not matter, it is the authenticity of the job requirement and the fit of candidate to the same job is what matters.

 3. Will filing my H1B visa petition in early April increase my chances of Approval as More Visa slots are available ?

 No, it is NOT true.
 The time of filing of your H1B visa petition does not really impact the approval chances of your petition.
 Even if your petition is the last one that USCIS receives, it does not make any distinction, all they care is does your petition fall under the H1B cap count or not.
-Filing it ahead of time increases your chances to be counted in cap ( even if we run into H1B visa lottery)
+If there is a H1B Lottery Situation filing it ahead of time increases your chances to be counted in cap.
+Check History of H1B Cap Reach Dates

 4. I live in outside of USA in country like India and My employer is applying H1B visa petition for me.
 Does my petition has less approval chances in compared with petition filed for someone in US with Change of Status from F1, H4 or L1, etc. ?